A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

 Depending on the target material type, ${\cal P}_{\text{eff}}$ can be expressed as:

-where $P_{T}$ is the polarisation of the nucleons in the target, $f$ a dilution factor (the fraction of the polarised nucleons in the molecule) and $\alpha$ a depolarisation factor.
-In the case of "rare" processes (such as quarkonium, heavy-quark or Drell-Yan pair production) ${\cal V}$ can be expressed as :
+where $P_{T}$ is the polarisation of the nucleons in the target, $f$ a dilution factor and $\alpha$ a depolarisation factor.
+The dilution factor $f$ is in principle defined as the fractions of {\it events} scattered off the polarisable nucleons in the target.
+As such, it can be approximated to the fraction of the polarised nucleons in the molecules constituting the target.
+However, whereas this approximation is sufficient to compare similar systems, it may not encompass nuclear or isospin effects which depend on the kinematics or the probe to be studied.
+Following the former definition, one has~\cite{Adams:1999qy}

+where $n_{N,A}$ are respectively the number of polarised nucleons and of nuclei $A$ in the target. $\sigma_{N,A}$ are the corresponding cross sections for the considered observables.
+Because of nuclear effects, we know that $\sigma_{A} = A \times \sigma_{N}$ does not hold in general and approximating $f$ to the fraction of polarisable nucleons is not strictly correct.
+In the case of DIS at large $x$, the variation of such corrections arises from the EMC effect which results in visible variations of $f$~\cite{Adams:1999qy} as a function of $x_B$.
+As a matter of fact, the experimental derivation of $f$ amounts to measuring the cross sections off the different constituents of the target.
+When this is not possible, such ratios can be evaluated based on theoretical computations.
+In the following, we will only refer to an average value, denoted $\langle f \rangle$, computed from the fraction of polarisable nucleons.

+Since the precision of a given measurement does depend on the counting rates, it is important to realise that the luminosity ${\cal L}$ does not account for the number of the {\it nucleons} per atom or molecule in the target, but instead for that of the {\it nuclei}.
+For instance, at the LHC in the collider mode, similar yields are obtained in $pp$ and $p$Pb collisions when the luminosity for the $pp$ case is about 200 times larger than that of the $p$Pb case --thus not at all at similar luminosities.
+This should in principle be reflected in a figure of merit.
+However, the luminosity is not a good one for the counting rates when different colliding systems are considered.

+In the case of "rare" or "hard" processes (such as quarkonium, heavy-quark or DY pair production), each nucleon approximatively contributes additively ($\sigma_{A} \sim A \times \sigma_{p}$) and ${\cal V}$ can be expressed as :

-where $\sum_i A_i$ is the sum of the atomic masses of the target constituents (for instance 1 for H, 3 for $^3$He and 17 for NH$_3$)\footnote{Except for molecular gases, such as H$_2$, with $\theta_{\text{target}}$ expressed in atoms per cm$^2$.}.
-Indeed the luminosity ${\cal L}$ does not account for the number of nucleons per atom or molecule in the target.
-In the case of SSAs of light hadrons, where the yields do not follow the binary-collision scaling in a single nucleus, or for collisions induced by a nuclear beam, there is no simple equivalent for ${\cal V}$ and the rates should be computed for meaningful comparisons between polarised targets made of different species.
+where $\sum_i A_i$ is the sum of the atomic masses of the target constituents (for instance 1 for H, 3 for $^3$He and 17 for NH$_3$)\footnote{Note that $\sum_i A_i$ does not reduce to the sum of the atomic masses of the target constituents when $\theta_{\text{target}}$ is expressed in {\it atoms} per cm$^2$ for {\it molecular} gases, such as H$_2$.}.
+In the case of SSAs of light hadrons, where the yields do not follow the binary-collision scaling in a single nucleus ($\sigma_A$ strongly deviates from $A\times \sigma_p$), or for collisions induced by a nuclear beam, there is no simple equivalent for ${\cal V}$ and the rates should be computed in order to perform meaningful comparisons between polarised targets made of different species.
 It is of course also the case if the beam energy happens to be significantly different such as to induce very different production cross sections.